Vintage Christmas Decorations For An Old-Fashioned Holiday

 The BIG GUY!

-And finally, of course, the big guy; Santa Claus!
+And finally, of course, the big guy, Santa Claus!
 He became a fixture on every Christmas tree by the 1930s, when Coca-Cola started a fantastically popular campaign that featured the jolly guy in a red suit.
-By the 1950s, he had become the Santa we all know and love, and he adorned Christmas decorations of every style and type.
+By the 1950s, he had become the Santa we currently know and love, and he adorned Christmas decorations of every style and type.

 Choosing the right vintage Christmas decorations starts with focusing on which ones matter the most to you.
 Do the colorful teardrop Christmas lights remind you of your childhood?
 Or maybe it’s the brightly colored glass ornaments that capture your fancy.
 No matter what ornaments you want to use in your home, there are a few things to remember.

 Do some homework.
 Which decorations appeal to you?
-If you’re not sure and you wind up with a hodgepodge of ornaments, ask yourself: What do they make you feel?
-Much of the fun of vintage Christmas decorations is the way they transport us right back to childhood.
+If you’re not sure and you wind up with a hodgepodge of ornaments, ask yourself: what do they make you feel?
+Much of the fun of vintage Christmas decorations is the way they transport us right back to another time.
 Which ornaments and decorations do you associate with the best times in your life?
 Those are the ones you should focus on for collecting.

-Find your vintage Christmas decorations at the usual suspects, like eBay or local auction houses.
+Find your vintage Christmas decorations at the usual suspects, like eBay, Etsy or local auction houses.
 But don’t discount what you might find at yard sales and thrift stores — some of the best buys come from these places.

 Look at the condition of the ornaments you want to buy.
 Some ornaments are definitely vintage, but missing so much paint that the original artwork is no longer clear.
 Some glass ornaments that have chips are still fine to use and might actually be valuable, but beware those that have been cracked — they could fall apart in your hands.
 Safety matters when it comes to lights, too.
 Stay away from vintage lights with frayed or cracked cords!